mity/mctrl/README.md

 $ cmake -G "Visual Studio 14 2015" ..           # MSVC 2015, 32-bit build
 $ cmake -G "Visual Studio 14 2015 Win64" ..     # MSVC 2015, 64-bit build
 ```

 Then open the generated solution file `build/mCtrl.sln` in Visual Studio and
 build the target `ALL_BUILD`.

-Unfortunately, CMake does not support generating projects targeting multiple
+Unfortunately, for older MSVC versions, CMake does not support generating
-architectures.
-To build both 32 and 64-bit binaries, you have to generate
+projects targeting multiple architectures.
+Therefore, to build both 32 and
-project files or Makefiles twice and build them separately (in different
+64-bit binaries, you have to generate project files or Makefiles twice and
-directories).
+build them separately, in dedicated directories.

 ### Other Toolchains